-- 7 The increase in accounts payable-trade year on year resulted principally from an increase in costs in line with growth in the sales of Overture K.K. and an increase in costs related to the data centers. - 8 The increase in income taxes payable from the same quarter last year was attributable to an increase in taxable income. - 9 The growth in Provision for Yahoo!
+- 8 The increase in accounts payable-trade year on year resulted principally from an increase in traffic acquisition cost (TAC) along with the growth in listing advertising sales. - 9 The increase in income taxes payable from the same quarter last year was attributable to lower payment of interim income taxes compared with the previous fiscal year. - 10 The growth in Provision for Yahoo!
 Points from the same quarter a year earlier was primarily due to increases in the amount of Yahoo!
-Points awarded by auction stores. - 10 The increase in other current liabilities from a year earlier was mainly due to growth in deposits received by Yahoo! ezPay and prepayments received for listing advertising. - 11 The decline in long-term debt compared with the same period in the previous fiscal year resulted from repayments.
+Points awarded by auction stores. - 11 The increase in other current liabilities from a year earlier was mainly due to growth in debts received by Yahoo! ezPay and prepayments received for listing advertising. - 12 The declines in short-term bank loans and long-term debts compared with the same period in the previous fiscal year resulted from repayments.